Ontario Highway 427

-First designated in 1972, Highway 427 assumed the recently completed 12-lane collector-express freeway of Highway 27, as well as a short freeway north of Highway 401 known as the Airport Expressway.
+First designated in 1972, Highway 427 assumed the recently completed, 12-lane, collector-express freeway of Highway 27, as well as a short freeway north of Highway 401 known as the Airport Expressway.
 Both routes were upgraded throughout the 1950s and 1960s, eventually becoming intertwined into the present configuration in 1972.
-The freeway was extended north from Pearson Airport to Highway7 over the following twenty years.
-Construction of an extension north to York Regional Road 25 (Major Mackenzie Drive) began in 2017 and was opened on September 18, 2021, following a legal dispute between the construction consortium and the provincial government.
+The freeway was extended north from Pearson Airport to Highway 7 over the following twenty years.
+Construction of an extension north to York Regional Road 25 (Major Mackenzie Drive) began in 2017 and was opened on September 18, 2021.

 Route description

 Highway 427 is the second-busiest freeway in Canada with an average of 300,000 vehicles that use it between the QEW and Highway 401 per day.
-The section between Burnhamthorpe Road and Rathburn Road has an annual average daily traffic (AADT) count of 353,100.
-The route was 19.9 km long from 1991 until 2021, with the latest extension bringing it to approximately 27 km.
+The section between Burnhamthorpe Road and Rathburn Road has an annual average daily traffic (AADT) count of 353,100 vehicles.
+The route was 19.9 km long from 1991 until 2021, when the latest extension increases its length to approximately 17 miles (27 km).

 At its southern terminus, the route begins at Coules Court, where it continues as Brown's Line, once the southernmost stretch of Highway 27.
 Alderwood Plaza, located on the east side of the route, has a parking lot which provides access to the highway; this is the only at-grade access along the length of the route.
-The four-lane road splits into a divided highway and descends below Evans Avenue.
-The highway weaves through a complicated interchange, providing northbound access to Evans Avenue and the Gardiner Expressway, and southbound access to The Queensway, QEW/Gardiner Expressway, and Evans Avenue.
-North of the interchange, the lanes from Brown's Line diverge and form the collector lanes of a collector-express system.
+The four-lane arterial road splits into a divided highway, then descends below Evans Avenue, where a northbound exit ramp to the latter allows indirect access to the Hamilton-bound QEW at the intersection with The West Mall (TWM), plus there are also connecting ramps to the highway north of Evans Avenue.
+The highway then weaves through a complicated, semi-directional T interchange, providing northbound access to Evans Avenue and the Gardiner Expressway, and southbound access to The Queensway, the QEW/Gardiner Expressway, and Evans Avenue.
+North of that massive interchange, the lanes from Brown's Line diverge and form the collector lanes of a collector-express system.
 Flyover ramps to and from the QEW/Gardiner pass over the southbound lanes and converge to form the express lanes.
 This collector-express system serves to divide local traffic from freeway-to-freeway traffic; the express lanes provide access between the QEW/Gardiner Expressway and Highway 401, while the collector lanes provide local access between those interchanges.